Pressiix/monorepo-commerce/README.md

 # README.md for Monorepo

 This project is a monorepo setup using Turbo Repo that contains both a frontend and a backend application for an online e-commerce platform.
-Users can view available tickets in store and can add/remove from the cart
+Users can view available tickets in store and can add/remove items from the cart

 ## Project Structure